RHFieldProductManagement/baremetal-ipi-lab/07-deployocs.md

 #**Deploy OCS On Cluster**

-Now that we had added an additional worker node to our lab cluster environment we can deploy OpenShift Containerized Storage on top of the cluster.
+Now that we had added an additional worker node to our lab cluster environment we can deploy OpenShift Container Storage on top of the cluster.

 Currently the lab from a node perspective should look like the following from a master/worker node count: